cupOJoseph/storj-web-gateway/README.md

 Special thanks to [RTrade](https://www.rtradetechnologies.com/) for supporting this project and inspiring the development direction it has taken so far.

+## Running this Gateway
+Clone this project and run `main.go`.
+Running and entire S3 Gateway and more instructions/requirements can be found in [Installation.md](https://github.com/jschiarizzi/storj-ipfs-gateway/blob/master/Installation.md).

 ## Usage of a Storj Gateway
 Storj gives us the decentralized cloud storage, compatible with S3 buckets, through their service [Tardigrade](https://tardigrade.io/).
 This gateway acts as a web-based explorer for the files that are stored in Storj services like Tardigrade.
 The purpose of keeping this gateway running is to demonstrate how fast and easy storage is on IPFS systems like Storj.
 We also provide instructions on using this project to setup your own gateway.